 “I think it’s incredible that something as important as the world’s largest cave is still being explored and better understood,” said Limbert.

 “No one had ever set foot inside Son Doong until 2009 and this latest discovery shows there are still an awful lot of things to uncover on this planet.
 It’s really exciting,” he added.

 One of the world’s most precious natural wonders, Son Doong was inadvertently discovered by Vietnamese resident Ho Khanh in 1990.

 “While hunting in the jungle, Khanh came across the opening.
-He felt a blast of wind and heard the rush of a river inside… But after he left, he couldn’t find it again because it’s surrounded by foliage,” said Limbert, who was part of the British Cave Research Association (BCRA) team that first set foot inside Son Doong.
+He felt a blast of wind and heard the rush of a river inside… But after he left, he couldn’t find it again because it’s surrounded by foliage,” said Limbert, who was part of The British Vietnam Caving Expedition Team team that first set foot inside Son Doong.

 “Khanh spent many, many years trying to rediscover the mouth of this cave and, finally, in 2009, he led us there.
 We realised right away that it was major.”

-After the BCRA explored and measured the cave, they proclaimed it the largest in the world in 2010 – so big that a New York City block with 40-storey skyscrapers could be fit inside it, according to Oxalis’s estimations.
+After The British Vietnam Caving Expedition Team explored and measured the cave, they proclaimed it the largest in the world in 2010 – so big that a New York City block with 40-storey skyscrapers could be fit inside it, according to Oxalis’s estimations.

 Within the immense limestone cavern, there are various microclimates and diverse scenery, including two jungles where sunlight streams in.

 “So far we’ve only explored about 30 percent of Phong Nha-Ke Bang National Park, so there’s a lot more to be discovered,” said Limbert.